-New Orleans Air Lift, founded following the devastation of hurricane Katrina to provide much needed support to local artists in the city, was involved in the construction of a group of houses that incorporate music-making installations in the floors, ceiling and on the walls.
+New Orleans Air Lift, founded following the devastation of hurricane Katrina to provide much-needed support to local artists in the city, was involved in the construction of a group of houses that incorporate music-making installations on the floors, ceiling and on the walls.
 The village hosts concerts and can also go on tour.

 Dresden’s musical wall